microsoft/batch-processing-kit/README.md

 # Usage

-The `batchkit` package is available as a pypi distribution.
+The `batchkit` package is available as an ordinary pypi package.
 See versions here: https://pypi.org/project/batchkit

 # Examples